 Eligible students are members of the Honors Program and must be working on their honors thesis at the time of application.

 Honors students who find that their thesis research expenses will exceed $150 may apply instead for an Undergraduate Research Award (expense award only), up to $600.

-Applications will be reviewed by the directors of the Hamel Center for Undergraduate Research and the University Honors Program, and students will be notified of a decision within two weeks of application submission.
+Students will be notified of a decision within two weeks of application submission.

 Read the Application Guidelines and Budget Instructions before completing the application forms.